Hi, I’m Kate Longacre. I’m an Early Childhood professional, and the founder and director of Champion’s Choice preschool.

 The Rest of the Staff:

-We have one assistant teacher at this time, and a parent volunteer from time to time.
-Our enrollment continues to increase and we have increased with it.
+We do not have an assistant teacher at this time, but from time to time we have a parent volunteer.
+As our enrollment increases, we increase with it.
 We are interested in having qualified substitutes.
 Contact the school if you are interested in applying.

-Current Board Members are: Kerry Hubbard, Mary Zastrow, Naomi Resh, Kate Longacre, and Courtney Hubbard.
+Current Board Members are: Kerry Hubbard, Olivia Lanphar, Naomi Resh, Kate Longacre, and Courtney Hubbard.